techidaily/site-windows11/source/_posts/perfectly-pivoting-to-windows-11-in-place-strategies.md

  An in-place upgrade helps you replace your current Windows installation files with a new copy without removing anything else on your system.
 So, you can use this feature to upgrade to a new version of windows or fix your current installation.

  All of this is made possible by the latest Windows ISO file.
 You can perform an in-place upgrade or wipe out everything and start with a clean slate.
-But why do an in-place upgrade when you can[Reset your PC](https://www.makeuseof.com/reset-windows-11-settings-app/) and keep all your personal files?
+But why do an in-place upgrade when you can [Reset your PC](https://www.makeuseof.com/reset-windows-11-settings-app/) and keep all your personal files?
 It is because of the difference between the two methods.

  An in-place upgrade doesn’t replace anything other than Windows files.
 So, in addition to your personal files, all the installed apps and system settings also remain untouched.
 You won’t need to re-configure those settings after the in-place upgrade completes.
 But if you go with the Reset option, it can preserve your files but will remove all your installed programs and settings.